flutter/packages/packages/flutter_adaptive_scaffold/README.md

 ### AdaptiveLayout

-!["AdaptiveLayout's Assigned Slots Displayed on Screen"](example/demo_files/screenSlots.png) AdaptiveLayout is the top-level widget class that arranges the layout of the slots and their animation, similar to Scaffold.
-It takes in several LayoutSlots and returns an appropriate layout based on the diagram above.
-AdaptiveScaffold is built upon AdaptiveLayout internally but abstracts some of the complexity with presets based on the Material 3 Design specification.
+!["AdaptiveLayout's Assigned Slots Displayed on Screen"](example/demo_files/screenSlots.png) `AdaptiveLayout` is the top-level widget class that arranges the layout of the slots and their animation, similar to Scaffold.
+It takes in several LayoutSlots and returns an appropriate layout based on the diagram above. `AdaptiveScaffold` is built upon `AdaptiveLayout` internally but abstracts some of the complexity with presets based on the Material 3 Design specification.

 ### SlotLayout

-SlotLayout handles the adaptivity or the changes between widgets at certain Breakpoints.
+`SlotLayout` handles the adaptivity or the changes between widgets at certain `Breakpoints`.
 It also holds the logic for animating between breakpoints.
 It takes SlotLayoutConfigs mapped to Breakpoints in a config and displays a widget based on that information.